Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 If you notice your Chihuahua has runny eyes plus they are shaking its head, walking with a tilted head, and frequently scratching their ears, they probably have an ear infection.

 A vet will be able to prescribe medication to clear up the infection.
 To prevent future infections, it’s a must to clean your dog’s ears.
-We have an entire post about how to clean your Chihuahua’s ears.

 8. Sunlight